What is Omnitrope?

 Call your doctor at once if you have sudden and severe pain in your upper stomach with nausea and vomiting, fast heartbeat, increased thirst or urination, weight loss, or vision changes and sudden, severe pain behind your eyes.

-You should not use Omnitrope if you are allergic to somatropin, or if you have:
+You should not use Omnitrope if you are allergic to somatropin or benzyl alcohol, or if you have:

 a pituitary gland disorder;

 abnormal curvature of the spine (scoliosis);

 a head injury or brain tumor; or